 - two or more crops simultaneously

-Succession crops can consist of winter and autumn-maturing vegetables which have been transplanted from midsummer onward.
+Succession crops can consist of winter and autumn-maturing vegetables that have been transplanted from midsummer onward.

-If you want to achieve a year-round garden, watch your timing, selecting the crop variety and using season extenders.
+If you want to achieve a year-round garden, watch your timing, select the crop variety, and use season extenders.
 Building a year-round garden will ensure that you are getting fresh harvest throughout the year from January to December.
-Consider putting these tips into practice and be consistent with your actions to achieve color in your garden all-year-round.
+Consider putting these tips into practice and be consistent with your actions to achieve color in your garden all year round.

 How To Grow Delicious Brassica Vegetables